Trustee Audit Guide

 - Review one or more months of disbursements to see that authorization exists in the minutes.

 All labor unions, including organizations affiliated with AFSCME, are required to file a Form 990, Form 990-EZ or Form 990-N (e-postcard) with the Internal Revenue Service.
 All 990 series forms are due May 15 or four and one-half months after the end of the affiliate’s fiscal year.
 Failure to file a Form 990 or 990-EZ carries a penalty to the affiliate of $20.00 per day until filed with a maximum penalty of the lesser of $10,000 or 5% of the gross receipts of the affiliate for the year.
 Failure to file a 990 series form for three (3) consecutive years may result in the revocation of the affiliate’s tax exempt status.

 Unions that spend money attempting to influence the selection, nomination, election or appointment to any public office at any level of government or any office in a political party must file Form 1120-POL with the Internal Revenue Service if both net investment income and political expenditures exceed $100.00, and if the local has not established a “separate segregated fund.”

-Also, the U.S. Department of Labor requires annual reports to be filed by unions who are governed by the provisions of the Labor-Management Reporting and Disclosure Act of 1959, As Amended (primarily those who represent private sector members).
+The U.S. Department of Labor requires annual reports to be filed by unions who are governed by the provisions of the Labor-Management Reporting and Disclosure Act of 1959, as Amended (primarily those who represent private sector members).
 Form LM-2 must be filed electronically for those qualifying affiliates who have annual receipts in excess of $250,000.
-LM-3 needs to be filed for qualifying affiliates who have annual receipts less than $200,000.
+LM-3 needs to be filed for qualifying affiliates who have annual receipts less than $250,000.
 LM-4 needs to be filed for qualifying affiliates who have annual receipts less than $10,000.

 Other governmental filings may also be required.
 Please see Appendix H of the Financial Standards Code for additional information on governmental reports.